pallets/click/docs/upgrading.rst

     def callback(ctx, param, value):
         return value.upper()

-Note that because click 1.0 did not pass a parameter the `param` argument here would be `None` so a compatibility callback could not use that argument.
+Note that because click 1.0 did not pass a parameter, the `param` argument here would be `None`, so a compatibility callback could not use that argument.